Photon-photon interactions in Rydberg-atom arrays

-In Fig.\ref{fig3}(a) we show the equal-time two-photon correlations $g_{\rightrightarrows}^{(2)}(0)$ of the transmitted light for different sizes of the array, assuming parameters optimized to maximize the linear reflection.
+In Fig.\ref{fig3}, we show the equal-time two-photon correlations $g_{\rightrightarrows}^{(2)}(0)$ of the transmitted light for different sizes of the array, assuming parameters optimized to maximize the linear reflection.
 As can be seen, the Rydberg blockade can lead to strongly antibunched transmitted light.
 This is possible because the Rydberg-state component of the dark state, $|D\rangle$, generated by absorption of one photon, blocks excitation of further atoms into the dark state and therefore suppresses the simultaneous transmission of multiple photons.
 We find stronger anti-bunching for larger arrays, i.e. a rapid drop of $g_{\rightrightarrows}^{(2)}(0)$ with increasing size $\ell$ of the array.
 This behaviour arises from the effects of Rydberg impurities, discussed above and illustrated in Fig.\ref{fig2}(b).
 A larger size of the array and illuminated area implies a lower density of the single Rydberg impurity, and therefore improves the efficiency of the nonlinear reflection.
-Simulations for a fixed beam waist and increasing lattice size show convergence to a finite value of $g_{\rightrightarrows}^{(2)}(0)$ for sufficiently large arrays.
-These asymptotic values are shown in Fig.\ref{fig3}(b) and reveal a rapid exponential drop with increasing waist of the probe beam and yields strong anti-bunching with $g_{\rightrightarrows}^{(2)}(0)<0.1$ already for remarkably small values $w_0\sim1.5\lambda$.
+In Fig.\ref{fig4}(a), we show simulations for a fixed beam waist and increasing lattice size, which demonstrates convergence to a finite value of $g_{\rightrightarrows}^{(2)}(0)$ for sufficiently large arrays.
+These asymptotic values are shown in Fig.\ref{fig4}(b) as a function of $w_0$.
+Over the numerically accessible range of beam waists and system sizes, we find a rapid exponential drop with increasing $w_0$ and strong anti-bunching with $g_{\rightrightarrows}^{(2)}(0)<0.1$ already for remarkably small values $w_0\sim1.5\lambda$.

 These results demonstrate the strong suppression of multi-photon transmission, and the two-photon density depicted in Fig.\ref{fig1}(b) shows how incident photons are rerouted by their nonlinear interaction with the Rydberg array.
 Here, the two-time density defined in Eq.(\ref{eq:rho2}) has been converted to a spatial steady-state correlation function, using the relation between spatial photon position and time, $z=c t$ by the speed of light, $c$.
 In particular, we see that the two-photon density, $\rho_{\rightleftarrows}(z,z^\prime)=\rho_{\leftrightarrows}(z^\prime,z)$ for counter-propagating photon pairs continuously connects to the density, $\rho_{\leftleftarrows}(z,z^\prime)$, of simultaneously reflected photon pairs.
 This indicates that the two-photon component of the incident probe field is symmetrically rerouted into these two modes.